 Co-editors-in-chief

 Franklin Ginn in a Senior Lecturer in Cultural Geography at the University of Bristol, UK.
 His research concerns the histories, cultures and philosophies of everyday encounters with nonhumans, across a wider range of geographic and historical settings.
-He is author of Domestic Wild: Memory, Nature and Gardening in Suburbia (Routledge, 2016), The Work that Plants Do: Life, Lavbour and the Future of Vegetal Economies (Transcript, 2021), and a range of articles on the urban green, apocalypse and biophilosophy.
+He is author of Domestic Wild: Memory, Nature and Gardening in Suburbia (Routledge, 2016), The Work that Plants Do: Life, Lavbour and the Future of Vegetal Economies (Transcript, 2021), and a range of articles on the urban green, nonhumans and biophilosophy.
 Franklin is a Rachel Carson Centre alumni, and was a founding member of the Edinburgh Environmental Humanities Network.
-His current research projects include vegetal politics and nonhuman economy in Pakistan (funded by the Royal Geographical Society), soil cosmopolitics in Himalayan agriculture (funded by the UK’s GCRF), and speculative work on multispecies space travel.
+His current research projects include vegetal politics and nonhuman economy in Pakistan (funded by the Royal Geographical Society), soil cosmopolitics in Himalayan agriculture (funded by the UK’s GCRF), speculative work on multispecies space travel and decomposing the Anthropos.

 Dolly Jørgensen is Professor of History at University of Stavanger, Norway.
 Her research ranges widely in time and subject matter—from medieval waste disposal to modern rewilding projects.
 She is primarily interested in human-animal relations over time, including the role of technologies and emotions as mediators of human-animal encounters.
 She is author of Recovering Lost Species in the Modern Age: Histories of Longing and Belonging (MIT Press, 2019) and co-editor of New Natures: Joining Environmental History with Science and Technology Studies (University of Pittsburg Press, 2013), Northscapes: History, Technology and the Making of Northern Environments (UBC Press, 2013), and Visions of North In Premodern Europe (Brepols, 2018).
 She co-directs The Greenhouse, an environmental humanities research group at University of Stavanger, and was two-term President of the European Society for Environmental History (2013-2017).